 Hope vs Make

 A few days ago, whilst heading into London on the train, I couldn’t help but overhear the two businessmen opposite having a rather loud chat.
-The one gentlemen uttered the terrible phrase: “I am really hoping for a good final quarter, it has to get better soon.
+The one gentleman uttered the terrible phrase: “I am really hoping for a good final quarter, it has to get better soon.
 Sales have to pick up sometime soon.”

 But, that type of language is a pet hate of mine.
 It’s not exactly a positive way of thinking.